Financial Information

 Financial:

 Global Fee: $5000.
-The global feel (includes routine prenatal visits, labor and delivery and birth assistant and postpartum visits days 1 and 3 and at 4-8 week.
-The $200 increase is to cover increased gas costs.
+The global feel (includes routine prenatal visits, labor and delivery and birth assistant and postpartum visits days 1 and 3, a 2 week office or Telehealth visit and an in office visit at 4-8 weeks.

 First Time Vaginal Births: While we love to serve families having a first vaginal birth, the resources required are nearly double that of a woman who has had prior vaginal births.
 We do an extra home visit built into our package.
 And we and our assistant spend an average of 16-24 hours with the client before and after birth as opposed to an average of 6-10 hours with a woman with prior vaginal births.
 There will be an additional $1500 fee for having a first time vaginal birth for patients added to the practice after Oct 1, 2021.
 That fee is due at 35 weeks.
 It is nonrefundable even if you risk out of our care.
 As we are not in network with insurance, this doesn’t matter to us.
 Private insurance does increase reimbursement on “prolonged labor” where we are there over 24 hours.
 These charges do not include the NRP certified doula fees we require our clients to hire outside of our care or the natural childbirth classes we require our first time vaginal birthing clients to take.

 Newborn care: (immediate exam, screenings, etc) is billed separately and varies according to care choices of the parents.
 This is due by 35 weeks.
 If there is a transfer prior to birth or clients decline PKU, the PKU fee will be refunded.
-We will buy back any newborn medications purchased that are unused.
 The home visits will continue be offered as usual and so that money is nonrefundable even if clients opt out of the services.
 We offer the PKU, the CCHD and the hearing screenings as well as use of our biliblanket and transcutaneous bilirubinometer if needed.
 Vaccines are between you and your pediatric provider.

-Home visits: First time mothers get 3 home visits standard and women with prior children get 2 standard.
+Home visits: First time mothers get 3 home postpartum visits standard and women with prior children get 2 standard.
 Typically one of the three visits for first time mothers is from one of our IBCLCs or CLCs.
+We are providing 36-40 week in home visits for our standard clients.

 Uninsured: Families whose insurance does not cover homebirth or are uninsured may qualify for money off both the global and newborn services for timely payment.

-Other costs: Medications, NSTs, birth tub, labs, cord blood, bilirubin checks for babies, newborn screenings, use of our home bili blanket, are billed in addition to our global fee as they are needed.
+Other costs: Birth tub rental, nitrous oxide, labs, cord blood, bilirubin checks for babies, newborn screenings, use of our home bili blanket, lactation etc are billed in addition to our global fee as they are needed.
 These services may or may not be covered by your insurance.
 Please budget accordingly.
-Use of disposable supplies at the birth, medications, etc are billed itemized outside the global fee.

 Health Sharing Networks: We are happy to take women who are using a health sharing plan such as Samaritan Ministries or Christian Health Ministries or Medishare etc. Email us to ask our payment schedule for clients with Samaritan or CHM.